 BRACK COMMUNITY LEAD Gracie Teo visited the Snuff Puppets workshop in Melbourne in January 2018.
-In an extensive conversation, she interviewed Andy Freer, the Artistic Director and Founder of the Snuff Puppets about his practice of over two decades and how an art or project is meaningfully socially engaged.
-READ PART 1 HERE.
+In an extensive conversation, she interviewed Andy Freer, the Artistic Director and Founder of the Snuff Puppets, about his practice of over two decades and how an art or project is meaningfully socially engaged.
+READ PART 2 OF 2 HERE.

 Andy Freer began making giant puppets in 1988 with Splinters Inc., eventually founding Snuff Puppets in 1992.
 Andy has showcased the Snuff Puppets repertoire of productions, workshops and collaborations to more than 30 countries in Asia, Europe, South America, Oceania and at home.

 Following Andy’s principles of deep engagement and lasting legacy, Snuff Puppets have returned multiple times to many of these countries.
 Andy has created nine theatrical productions, eight roaming acts and two unique workshop models.
 These works remain in repertoire and continue to be presented to this day.

 sometimes you think radical art can be upsetting to some kind of government, values, or people’s ethics.
 I’m often more surprised that we exist after all this time, because for our subject matter, because we expose the body, and we expose the bodily functions, and we do all these fairly extreme things sometimes, but we’re still here and we’re still doing it.